 What were the most beautiful aspects of your voyage?

 This is not an easy question.
 What is beauty?
 What aspect of the voyage shall we talk about?
 I think witnessing how perfectly adapted to that vast wilderness of sea and sky the tiniest of creatures were, and how effortlessly they existed there, was a privilege afforded only a handful of humans.
 I would say there is something beautiful in that.

 Social distancing at extreme

 The pandemic happened and the world changed while you were away.
-The planet went to lockdown.
+The planet went into lockdown.
 Some protested against the limiting of their “freedom of movement”.
 Some get dramatic even if they need to self-isolate for 10 days!
 You’ve spent 267 days alone at the sea.
 Is there a lesson there you could share?

 There is opportunity everywhere.
 It comes in all shapes and forms.
 In no way am I trying to diminish the suffering that Covid-19 has wrought.
-The lockdowns do represent an opportunity to reconnect with family and loved ones, to take the time to read the important books, or to indulge in a hobby that you’ve missed or given up on.
+The lockdowns do represent an opportunity to reconnect with family and loved ones, to take the time to read important books, or to indulge in a hobby that you’ve missed or given up on.
 My own father took the lockdown as an opportunity to brush up on his Indonesian and Malayan.